IBM/alexa-skill-watson-assistant/README.md

 with Watson Assistant.
 Credit goes to [Niklas Heidloff](http://heidloff.net/) for creating the original project.

-An example conversation is included to demonstrate how to pass context between different intents.
-You can also use this Code Pattern to try out a conversation from the [Bot Asset Exchange (BAE)](https://developer.ibm.com/code/exchanges/bots/).
+An example Watson Assistant skill is included to demonstrate how to pass context between different intents.
+You can also use this Code Pattern to try out a skill from the [Bot Asset Exchange (BAE)](https://developer.ibm.com/code/exchanges/bots/).

 When the reader has completed this Code Pattern, they will understand how to:

 * Create an OpenWhisk action in the IBM Cloud Functions serverless platform
-* Use Redis to store a session's conversation context across events
+* Use Redis to store a session's Watson Assistant context across events
-* Import a conversation from the Bot Asset Exchange (BAE) or a JSON file
+* Import a skill from the Bot Asset Exchange (BAE) or a JSON file
-* Invoke a conversation with Watson using Node.js
+* Invoke a skill with Watson using Node.js
 * Use the Weather Channel Data service to lookup locations and forecasts
 * Create an Alexa skill to reach tens of millions of customers